BONES IN THE RIVER

 And, when he reached to disentangle and remove it, he noticed his hands were shaking again.

 It was another hour before he cleared away and went inside.
-He washed in the downstairs loo, told himself it was to avoid waking Susanne rather than because he hadn’t got around to putting up a mirror over the sink.
+He washed in the downstairs loo, told himself it was to avoid waking Susanne rather than because there was no mirror over the sink.
 He recognised the self-deception for what it was—a form of self-protection.

 Recognised it, accepted it, and tried to move on.